 Recently, the concept of radiative cooling was explored by the Fan group [Zhu et al. (2013)].
 By modifying the structure of silicon nanowire array on an aluminum substrate, they observed significant emissivity/absorptivity enhancement in the far-infrared.
 Their feature size ranged from sub-micron to 10 nm range, and they demonstrated that the color of the sample did not change noticeably.
 Zhu et al. also applied their idea of radiation cooling to solar cells, which is a very important area to enhance the performance of PV-panels (Zhu et. al. 2014).
 Kecebas et al. (2017, 2020) examine using multiple alternating layers of high- and low-refractive index materials to enhance radiative cooling.
+Wang et al. (2021) use a micropore structure on a polymer substrate to provide properties for day and night cooling.
+Jeon et al. (2022) examine materials for providing desired colors on building panels used for radiative cooling.
 See also Section 19.1.1.2 of the text for further discussions and references on optimized PV cell enhancement.